H.R. 6510: National Military Civilian Medical Surge Program Act of 2025

 4

-The program can be mobilized after six specifically listed kinds of events: a national emergency declaration under the National Emergencies Act, a public health emergency declaration under section 319 of the Public Health Service Act, a declaration of war by Congress, a contingency operation, the exercise of executive powers under the War Powers Resolution, or any other emergency or major disaster declared by the President.
+Civilian medical teams can mobilize to support military treatment facilities after any of six events: a national emergency, a public health emergency, a declaration of war by Congress, a contingency operation, a presidential action under the War Powers Resolution, or any other emergency or major disaster the President declares.

 5

-The executive branch must send an initial report not later than 180 days after enactment of the National Defense Authorization Act for Fiscal Year 2026, and then submit reports annually thereafter.
-Those reports go to four committees: the Senate Committee on Armed Services, Senate Committee on Health, Education, Labor, and Pensions, House Committee on Armed Services, and House Committee on Energy and Commerce.
+The Defense Department must report on the program's status, readiness, and capabilities within 180 days of the FY2026 defense bill becoming law, then every year after.
+The reports go to four committees: Senate Armed Services, Senate Health, Education, Labor, and Pensions, House Armed Services, and House Energy and Commerce.

 6

-The bill says the Secretary of Defense may not control, direct, limit, or affect the authorities of the Secretary of Health and Human Services over the National Disaster Medical System, public health and medical preparedness, staffing levels, or resource allocation.
-It also defines an institution of higher education as a four-year institution under section 101(a) of the Higher Education Act of 1965.
+The law bars the Secretary of Defense from controlling, directing, or limiting HHS authority over the National Disaster Medical System, public health and medical preparedness, staffing levels, or resource allocation.
+It also limits eligible academic partners to four-year institutions of higher education.

 Who benefits from H.R.
 6510?